Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The order of transformations is important, because matrix multiplications' orders are not commutative.
 DH transformations are in the order ZX, the extended version ZYX (which is the same order like RPY in aviation).

-The transformations are 4x4 matrices and are chained to calculate the complete transformation from base to endpoint.
-The result is a position and orientation.
+The transformations are 4x4 matrices as described above and are chained to calculate the complete transformation from base to endpoint.
+The result is a position and orientation of the endpoint (e. g. hotend nozzle, drill tip).

 The traditional DH parameters start with joint 1 and assumes the first axis being vertical (like the 3D printing coordinate system with X to right, Y behind, Z to top).
 The model includes the base coordinate in A0 and can turn the first axis and displace it, so the robot's origin can have X, Y, Z offsets.
+Using the M669 B parameter gives unlimited DH parameters.

 # Finding the parameters
 To find the correct coordinate system of an axis, those steps are necessary: